e-h-dev/trip-discoverer/README.md

 - This above fix was not good enough as this caused a second bug.
 The javascript funciton only worked on the first trip of th elist the rest of the items on display the delete button was inactive.
 The reason for this bug is that I targeted the HTML elemnts woth javascript via the ids.
 In javascript only one identical id could be used.
 I changer the funciton to target the HTML class created a for loop to iteraete over all instanses of the class, this way the delete confirmation was active on all trips dispalyed.
 - After logging into admin account the page layout was distorted and most of the trip displays would not open.
+After studying the code I realised the classes to connect the javascript were not in the correct palce in the admin section of the jinja if statement.
+By reseting the classes in html the page loades correctly.